jasonmerecki/javapriceoptions/README.md

 # javapriceoptions
-Experiments for theoretical option pricing, financial Greeks, and related topics such as stock probability.
+Calculations for theoretical option pricing, financial Greeks, and related topics such as stock price probability.

 The available open source options for Black-Scholes and Bjerksund-Stensland seemed complicated, therefore I wrote this as a (hopefully!) more simple alterntive.